miellaby/entrelacs/ArrowNotation.md

 ## Canonical string representation

-One uses a Polish notation to write down an arrow by flattening nested pair definitions without using parentheses.
-So the arrow `((a → ( b → c )) → d)` is written as `→ → a → b c d`.
+One may use a Polish notation to flatten down the nested pairs of an arrow definition so to remove parenthesis.
+For example, the arrow `((a → ( b → c )) → d)` is flattened as `→ → a → b c d`.

-By using slash as → and dot as the atom separator, one serializes the arrow definition as a string of regular characters.
+By using slash (/) as → and dot (.) as the atom separator, one may serialize the arrow definition into a string.
+Atoms may also contain %-encoded byte such as the reserved "/" and "." characters.

+### A few examples

 * `hello` is the UTF-8 encoded 5 bytes length binary string "hello"
 * `/a.b` is `a → b`, that is the arrow from "a" to "b" ("a" is the _queue_, b is the _head_)